duskvirkus/ofxBDF/README.md

 ### ⚠️ Warnings

-- Has not been fully tested and minimal error checking.
+- Has not been fully tested and has minimal error checking.
 - No initalization for many variables.
 For example if using a variable in ofxBDFMetadata then if not set by importing bdf file then memeber variables maybe in an unexpected state.
 - Doesn't cover all declaration properties in BDF.
 You should get warnings in the console if lines are not parsed.